Director (Academic), Global Listening Centre.

 Lance Strate is Professor of Communication and Media Studies at Fordham University in New York City.
 He was the Harron Family Endowed Chair in Communication at Villanova University in 2015, and was given an honorary appointment as Chair Professor at Henan University in Kaifeng, China in 2016.
 He is the founder and first president of the Media Ecology Association, a trustee and former executive director of the Institute of General Semantics, president of the New York Society for General Semantics, and past president of the New York State Communication Association.
 He earned a BS in Communication Arts at Cornell University, an MA in Communication Arts and Sciences at Queens College of the City University of New York, and a PhD in Media Ecology at New York University.

 He is the recipient of the Media Ecology Association’s 2013 Walter J. Ong Award for Career Achievement in Scholarship, and their 2018 Marshall McLuhan Award for Outstanding Book, for Media Ecology: An Approach to Understanding the Human Condition.
-In 1998, he received the New York State Communication Association’s John F. Wilson Fellow Award in recognition for exceptional scholarship, leadership, and dedication to the field of communication.
+In 1998, he received the New York State Communication Association’s John F. Wilson Fellow Award in recognition for exceptional scholarship, leadership, and dedication to the field of communication; and in 2019 he received NYSCA’s Neil Postman Mentor Award.
+In 2019 he also received the Eastern Communication Association’s Distinguished Research Fellow Award.
 Translations of his writing have appeared in French, Spanish, Italian, Portuguese, Hungarian, Hebrew, Mandarin, and Quenya.

 His interest in the study and practice and listening intersects with his interests in language and meaning-making; the reception and interpretation of messages; general semantics as a discipline dedicated to improving our ability to listen and evaluate information and messages; autism as characterized by a non-neurotypical form of listening; acoustic space and the sense of hearing as distinct from vision; orality and secondary or mediated orality; etc.